gsauthof/playbook/README.md

-The fedora directory also showcases different approaches to automatically installing [Fedora][f]: using [Kickstart][ks], [virt-builder][virt] and [Python][p].
+The fedora directory also showcases different approaches to automatically installing [Fedora][f]: using [Kickstart][ks], [virt-builder][virt], [Vagrant][v] and [Python][p].
 All the approaches deal with partitioning and typical post-installation tasks.
 Some include advanced configuration choices like Btrfs RAID-1 and encrypted root setup.

 2017, Georg Sauthoff <mail@gms.tf>